 Results, Outcomes & Impacts

 TAP London have received over £150,000 in contactless donations from over 50,000 individuals who want to help tackle homelessness.
 This has raised over £6,500 for each charity within the London Homelessness Collective.
-TAP London are currently collecting case studies from each of these organisations, and will be reporting on the exact impact of the extra funds, and the work undertaken by the organisations in a paper we are releasing in Q1 next year.
+TAP London are currently collecting case studies from each of these organisations, and will be reporting on the exact impact of the extra funds, and the work undertaken by the organisations in a paper they are releasing in Q1 next year.

 TAP London have had immensely positive feedback from the public and hosts involved in the initiative.
 Including from individuals who used to be homeless, who have told us how much they support the idea and asking how they can be more deeply involved.
 For the organisers, this is the ultimate validation of the concept.